 - Elections Canada won't remove your information from the National Register of Electors or the Register of Future Electors, if it's already there.

 - If you're registered and move before the next election, Elections Canada may not have your new address information.

 - If you're eligible to vote but not registered, you'll need to take steps to register when it's time to vote.

 About the National Register of Electors

-The Register is a permanent list of all Canadians eligible to vote that is updated regularly.
-It's used in federal elections and referendums to create lists of electors and to communicate with electors.
-Electors who have already registered do not have to register again for every election, and at the start of an election, they will automatically be sent a voter information card to inform them when and where to vote.
+The Register is a permanent, continually updated database of all Canadians qualified to vote.
+It is used to create lists of electors for federal elections and referendums.
+Electors who have already registered do not have to register again for every election.
+At election time, they will automatically be sent a voter information card to tell them where, when and the ways to vote.

+The privacy of all information is protected by the Canada Elections Act and the Privacy Act.
 Elections Canada takes precautions to ensure that the information in the Register is kept secure and used for authorized purposes only.